sefnyn/spotlight-test/README.md

 ## Steps to build
 1. clone repo
 2. cd spotlight-on-docker
+3. bundle install
-3. sudo chown -R 8983:8983 data/solrdata # Linux only; needed to allow Solr to start
+4. sudo chown -R 8983:8983 data/solrdata # Linux only; needed to allow Solr to start
-4. docker-compose build
+5. docker-compose build
-5. docker-compose up
+6. docker-compose up

 This will start Apache Solr, Postgres database and Adminer.